 In 2011, the ASMS was named as the winner of the Australian Council for Health, Physical Education and Recreation “Howard Mutton Memorial Trophy” for Excellence in South Australian Secondary Schools Quality Health and Physical Education programs.
 One of the components in the acknowledgement of the ASMS as the winner of the Howard Mutton Memorial Trophy is the unique nature of ASMS health and physical education programs.
 These programs include the Central Study “Body in Question”, Stage 2 “Human Performance”, the Learning Studies program, Service Club, After School Sport and Lunchtime Sport Competition.

 The ASMS has a regular presence in the Southern State Schools Zone Sports Competitions with a variety of sports on offer, such as indoor soccer, basketball and netball.
 Likewise, the ASMS can participate in the Secondary Schools Association sports competitions.

 The ASMS also has an organised Lunchtime Sport Competition which in 2012 celebrated 1000 matches.
 Lunchtime sport is about participation rather than competition with the catch phase being “Celebrating Mediocrity”.
-Sports on offer this year include volleyball, soccer, international handball, AFL, ultimate frisbee, lacrosse and quidditch.
+Sports on offer this year include volleyball, soccer, international handball, AFL, ultimate frisbee, soccer and quidditch.